VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

     using var game = new Game();

     // Start the game loop
+    // This method initializes the game, begins running the game loop,
+    // and starts processing events.
     game.Run();
     ```
 1. The first build on your computer requires running the command below.
 Afterward, you can just use your IDE to build: